-The department does not admit students whose objective is a master's degree.
-However, if a student accepted in the program does not have a master's degree, the department strongly recommends completion of the requirements for the M.A. in the course of work toward the Ph.D. degree.
+The department does not admit students whose objective is this master's degree.
+However, if a student accepted in the program does not have a master's degree, the department strongly recommends completion of the requirements for the M.A. in Psychology in the course of work toward the Ph.D. degree.
 This involves 24 units of course work and a thesis.

-Doctor of Philosophy in Psychology
+Doctor of Philosophy in Psychology Course Requirements